datatalking/S3DTP/README.md

     # Return type: None

 class Server:

+  # This is where the write to memory operations are stored.
+It is a dictionary with a mapping of the bytestring name and the bytes data that was recieved
+  memstorage = {}

+  # Stores the value of the last changed value
+  lastChanged = b''

   # Starts server
   def __init__(string IP Address, Optional: bool encryption (True by default), Optional: int maxPeers (-1 by default (unlimited))):